stitchdata/docs/_integration-schemas/harvest-forecast/roles.md

   - name: "person_ids"
     type: "array"
-    description: "Details about the person IDs."
+    description: "IDs of the persons associated with the role."
     subattributes:
       - name: "value"
         type: "integer"